Orders are shipped within 10 days after order placement. Thank you for your patience and support!

 It is fermentation taken a few steps further, through distillation (the essence separated from the ‘crude’ fermented product), we obtain the essence of the grape, or neutral grape spirits.
 We eventually learned to pull the essence from other plants in similar ways, notably from various grains and cane sugar.

-So why is alcohol widely used in the process of herbal medicine making?
+So why is alcohol widely used in the process of herbal medicine making, specifically in making tinctures?
 Well, initially it was used as a way of preserving plant juices in the form of a ‘succus’ (expressed juice of a plant preserved in alcohol), as alcohol preserves herbs for years, even decades, while simultaneously extracting a wide spectrum of medicinal properties from them.
 Eventually we learned that we could adjust the alcohol level for different plants to appropriately extract the constituents within, bringing us to the preparation of herbal tinctures.

-Tinctures are actually ‘hydroalcoholic’ extractions.
+Tinctures are ‘hydroalcoholic’ extractions, as most of the alcohol available to purchase contains some amount of water.
 Most of the alcohol commonly available from the liquor store is somewhere around 50% alcohol and 50% water.
-Most whiskeys clock in around 45%, most vodkas 40%...this number will always be available on the bottle typically as a proof which is always double the amount of the alcohol percentage…more on this below.
+Most whiskeys clock in around 45%, most vodkas 40%...this number will always be available on the bottle typically as a proof which is always double the amount of the alcohol percentage (more on this below).
+This means that for most tinctures, you will be able to extract both alcohol-soluble constituents along with some of the water-soluble constituents.

-I tend to take a slightly more complicated approach so I can create consistent tinctures that reveal through the process of making them the qualities of each herb as it extracts over time.
-This will also show us how to replicate our tinctures with consistency in the future.
+While tincture making can be this simple, I tend to take a slightly more complicated approach so I can create consistent tinctures that are unique to the qualities of each herb.
+This will approach will allow us to replicate our tinctures with consistency in the future.

 Both methods share the necessity that the solvent needs to cover all the herbal material so the herbal material does not have the opportunity to oxidize or mold.

-The standard way herbalists answer this question is in the form of a ratio with the amount of herb first and the amount of liquid second (1:5) or (1 part herb : 5 parts liquid).
+Herbalists use a ratio that is standardized by noting the amount of herb first and the amount of liquid second (1:5) or (1 part herb : 5 parts liquid).

 Using this ratio, amounts are always measured by weight rather than volume, as the weights of various solvents are different.
 Alcohol and water, however, have a weight that is closely related to its volume (i.e. 100g of water or alcohol is about equivalent to 100ml of water or alcohol).
 Since we will be using alcohol and water as our primary solvents, we have the luxury of weighing the herb and measuring the solvent by volume.
 Most herbalists, in fact, when making alcohol-based extracts, simply convert weight to volume when measuring the solvent.